fygar256/general-assembler-axx/README.md

 You can handle 12-bit, big-endian processors.
 The default endian is little.

+Whether you are using big endian or little endian, if you specify the .bits directive, the value indicated by the address will be in words.
+For example, the 64-bit processor x86_64 can process in bytes, so there is no need to specify the .bits directive.

 #### include

 This is how you can include a file.